Ashishjaiswal181/Computer_Network_codes/README.md

 Code for ARQ mechanism like *Stop-and-wait, Go-Back-N and Selective* Repeat added.

+Code for implementation of *Banker's Algorithm* to avoid *deadlock* added.

+Code for memory allocation algorithms (*Best Fit, Worst Fit and First Fit*) added.

+Code for *Socket programming* added which includes both the server and client side code.

 ##### This repository will include codes executed my me on network related problems only.